Social entrepreneurship: Types

 There are also a broader range of hybrid profit models, where a conventional business invests some portion of its profits on socially, culturally or environmentally beneficial activities.
 The term "Philanthropreneurship" has been applied to this type of activity.
 Corporate employees can also engage in social entrepreneurship, which may or may not be officially sanctioned by the company.
 This has been described as corporate social entrepreneurship.

 One private foundation has staked the ground of more precise lexicon following the Newman's Own model having coined the phrase "Commercial Philanthropy" where commercial businesses are held and operated with all net proceeds going to serve social service needs.

 International presence

-Organizations such as the Skoll Foundation, the Omidyar Network, the Schwab Foundation for Social Entrepreneurship, Tasamy, Athgo, New Profit Inc., National Social Entrepreneurship Forum, Echoing Green, and the Global Social Benefit Institute among others, promote and providing resources to advance the initiatives of social entrepreneurs.
+Organizations such as the Skoll Foundation, the Omidyar Network, the Schwab Foundation for Social Entrepreneurship, New Profit Inc., National Social Entrepreneurship Forum, and the Global Social Benefit Institute among others, promote and providing resources to advance the initiatives of social entrepreneurs.
 The North American organizations tend to have a strongly individualistic stance focused on a handful of exceptional leaders.
 For example, The Skoll Foundation, created by eBay's first president, Jeff Skoll, makes capacity-building "mezzanine level" grants to social entrepreneurial organizations that already have reached a certain level of effectiveness.
+Acumen is a global force of social entrepreneurs, investors, philanthropists, and social innovators working together to break the cycle of poverty.
+Since 2001, Acumen have invested in and scaled enterprises in some of the hardest to reach communities in Africa, Pakistan, India and Colombia, impacting hundreds of millions of lives.
+The Acumen Founders Hub is a free global platform for social entrepreneurs who are looking for support with starting or growing a social enterprise with content organized around How To style questions.